• Skip to primary navigation

 • The minimum wage for liquor servers has been eliminated, so they now receive the general minimum wage rate.

 • Job-protected leaves for all workers: You get 3 days if you are sick; 3 days for family responsibilities, such as an illness or urgent matter of a family member; and 2 days for bereavement.
 Your employer is allowed to ask you for evidence in order to take these leaves.
 We no longer get any paid sick days.
-(We are fighting for at least 10 paid emergency leave days and 14 more during public health emergencies – join us by signing the petition for 10 permanent paid sick days!)
+(We are fighting for at least 10 paid emergency leave days and 14 more during public health emergencies.)

 • 1 week notice or pay in lieu of notice when temporary agency workers are terminated from assignments that were supposed to last 3 months or longer.